Putin a threat to Baltic states, Western officials say

 Georgia meanwhile condemned the signing of a border agreement between its breakaway region of South Ossetia and Russia, accusing Moscow of moving closer to annexing a territory it supported in a five-day conflict in 2008.

 Georgia, which has ambitions to join NATO, and Russia fought that war over South Ossetia and another separatist region, Abkhazia.
-After it ended, Moscow recognised both regions as independent countries.
+After it ended, Moscow recognized both regions as independent countries.

-(Additional reporting by Kylie MacLellan in London and Thomas Grove in Moscow; Editing by Giles Elgood and Dominic Evans)
+(Additional reporting by Kylie MacLellan in London and Thomas Grove in Moscow; Editing by Andrew Roche and Giles Elgood)